Open Source | MIT Licensed

 Note: A browser with WebGL/OpenGL enabled is required (standard in modern browsers).

-See README.md for development installs, frontend builds, and full documentation.
+See README.md for development installs, web UI builds, DSL frontend selection, and full documentation.

 Analysis Clients